htovar03/Scaling-Applications-in-AWS/docs/class1/module7/lab1.rst

 Clean up the lab environment
 ----------------------------

-Clean up then destroy the environment.
+From the Super-NetOps terminal, clean up, then destroy the environment.

 .. code-block:: bash